 This page can be really easy to create if all you want to do is link to your social media profiles.
 However, you may also want to link your email address or add in a contact form.

-If you want to add in a contact form, you have two options.
+If you decide you want to add in a contact form, you have two options.
 You can either find a theme that has a built-in contact page template, or you can use whatever theme you want and add a contact form using a plugin.
 Either way, it’s really easy.
 I’ll cover the first option in Step 3 and the second in Step 4.

 It’s All Coming Together Now.

-One of the best things about WordPress is the stupidly large amount of themes available for your to use.
+One of the best things about WordPress is the stupidly large amount of themes available for you to use.
 Using a theme, you can change the look of your site without needing to know any CSS or have any graphic design skills.

 The first step in customizing your site’s look is to simply find a theme you like.
 This can be easier said than done, due to the huge amount of themes out there.
 I’m going to try and help you pick one out.